Eighth International Workshop on

 This workshop aims to bring together researchers from different paradigms solving big graph problems under a unified platform for sharing their work and exchanging ideas.
 We are soliciting novel and original research contributions related to big graph data management, analysis, and mining (algorithms, software systems, applications, best practices, performance).
 Significant work-in-progress papers are also encouraged.
 Papers can be from any of the following areas, including but not limited to:

-**Regular paper** submissions must be at most 10 pages long, including all figures, tables, and references.
-They must be formatted according to the paper submission formatting guidelines provided in the [IEEE
+Regular paper submissions must be at most 10 pages long, including all figures, tables, and references.
+They must be formatted according to the paper submission formatting guidelines provided at the submission website.
+Additionally, we encourage short paper submissions (at most 6 pages) describing new work in progress.

 [BigGraphs 2014](workshop2014.html)